wilko339/MetaStruct/README.md

-# ImplicitCAD
+# MetaStruct

-Python project dedicated to creating an open-source CAD designer using implicit equations.
+Python project for creating an open-source CAD designer using implicit equations.

+# License

+This project is licensed under the MIT license.

 # Required External Packages

 1. NumPy - Certain array functions, setting up the Design Space
-2. NumExpr - Implicit function evaluations
+2. NumExpr - Does the heavy lifting, implicit function evaluations
 3. Mayavi - Previewing models
 4. Scikit-image - Marching Cubes
 5. libigl - Exporting and cleaning meshes, importing meshes to an SDF
 6. perlin3d - For Perlin noise (clone from GitHub Repository)

 # Architecture

-ImplicitCAD defines all shapes and operations as objects, each with specific attributes and methods.
+MetaStruct uses object-oriented programming and defines all shapes and operations as objects, each with certain attributes and methods.
 All objects inherit from the "Geometry" class, which is where the "previewModel()" and "save_mesh()" methods (among others) are located.
+Everything requires a "DesignSpace" object, containing the arrays of X, Y and Z coordinates to evaluate the functions at.
+Marching cubes is then used to extract a trianglar mesh from the distance field which can be previewed or cleaned with libigl and exported.

 # Workflow